ConacBreslin/CBBridge/README.md

 <ul>
 <li>Imagery The hero image was a key aspect of the site it was found in <a href="https://unsplash.com/">unsplash.com</a> and was chosen to convey a contemporary, modern feel.</li>
 <li>Colour scheme <a href="https://imagecolorpicker.com/">IMAGECOLORPICKER.com</a> was used to find the hex value of the backgound colour in the hero image and this was used in <a href="https://coolors.co/">coolor.co</a> to generate <a href="assets/images/colour-palette.png">this colour palette</a>. which was felt to be contemporary and subtle.</li>
 <li>Typography.
-The Comfortaa font was selected in [Google fonts](“linkhere”)for its clarity and contemporary feels and google font suggested Montserrat as an accompanying font and Its simplicity was appealing.</li>
+The Comfortaa font was selected in<a href="https://fonts.google.com/">Google fonts</a> for its clarity and contemporary feel and google font suggested Montserrat as an accompanying font and Its simplicity was appealing.</li>
 </ul>
 </p>
 <h2>Features</h2>